-- The student's name and address (or name and available contact information for a homeless student); - The name of the school the student is attending; - The reasons for the hearing request, including https://www.in.gov/doe/students/special-education/dispute-resolution/.

-- A description of the nature of the problem, - and Any facts related to the problem; and - A proposed resolution to the problem to the extent known and available to you at the time.
+- The student's name and address (or name and available contact information for a homeless student); - The name of the school the student is attending; - The reasons for the hearing request, including - A description of the nature of the problem, and - Any facts related to the problem; and - A proposed resolution to the problem to the extent known and available to you at the time.

-The request must be sent at the same time to the secretary of education and the opposing party.
+The request must be sent at the same time to the superintendent of public instruction and the school district.
 A model form for requesting a hearing is available from the Division at: